Bio

 The Golden thread

-The act of gilding in my paintings is a way for me to explore the relationship between the figure and the ground, and to depict the part of human existence that cannot be expressed through words.
-This practice, along with working from life with my sitters, is deeply connected to the idea of a golden thread that links our experiences and synchronizes our relationships.
+The application of gilding in my paintings serves as a deliberate exploration of the interplay between figure and ground, embodying aspects of human existence that transcend verbal articulation.
+This technique, intertwined with the intimate process of working directly from life with my sitters, evokes the concept of an elusive golden thread—a metaphorical conduit that weaves together our experiences and harmonizes our relationships.

 Landscape Series